Frequently Asked Questions

 Do I need to earn the Biotechnician Assistant Credential in order to administer the BACE?

-Biotility does NOT require BACE Administrators to earn the Biotechnician Assistant Credential.
+Biotility does NOT require an Exam Site Personnel to earn the Biotechnician Assistant Credential.
 However, we encourage you to check with your administration to ensure you meet local or state requirements.
-Educators and BACE Administrators are only permitted to take the BACE directly through Biotility.
-To register to take the BACE for Educators, visit the Individual Registration page.
+Educators and Exam Site Personnel are only permitted to take the BACE directly through Biotility.
+To register to take the BACE, visit the BACE Individual Registration page.

 How is each portion of the exam scored?